gwizard/gwizard/README.md

 ## Requirements

-GWizard requires a minimum of Java 11.
+GWizard 1.0 requires a minimum of Java 17.
+It uses:

+* Guice 7.x
+* Resteasy 6
+* Jetty 12
+* The `jakarta.*` namespace

+The 0.x releases of GWizard use Jetty 9 and the `javax.*` namespace.

 ## Overview